 To ensure that the poor-quality site in the centre of the conservation area, currently given over exclusively to car use, is put to more beneficial use for present and future residents and that the conservation area more generally is enhanced.

-Selby District Council in partnership with the North Yorkshire Highway Authority.
+Selby District Council in partnership with the North Yorkshire Highway Authority and site owners.